yasufum/spp-tmp/docs/guides/commands/secondary/spp_vf.rst

     # add entry of default with VLAN tag
     spp > vf 1; classifier_table add vlan 101 default ring:1

-Delete an entryThis is an example to delete an entry for port ``ring:0``.
+Delete an entry.
+This is an example to delete an entry with VLAN tag 101.

 .. code-block:: console